wkhere/bcl/README.md

 The last stament in the clan is `print expr` which is useful for debugging.

+The hash sign `#` makes a comment until the end of the line.

 More on expressions below.

 ### Expressions, data conversions